 Anilao: One of the Best Scuba Diving Destinations in the World

 Mabini, Batangas — The Philippines is always included in the bucket list of many travelers because of the various sites to explore in the archipelago.
-The country has a lot of beautiful beaches, breathtaking mountains, mysterious caves, and other adventure activities.
+The Country has a lot of beautiful beaches, breathtaking mountains, mysterious caves, and other adventure activities.
 But, more than just seeing these sites, an activity that the Philippines isn’t as famous for YET is diving; despite having great diving spots.
 A diving spot here in the Philippines that should no longer be overlooked is Anilao, Batangas.

-A lot of experienced divers consider Anilao to be a great place when it comes to underwater macro photography.
+Many experienced divers consider Anilao to be a great place when it comes to underwater macro photography.
 But more than just being a place perfect for photography, Anilao is the best spot for diving because of the following reasons: